-No one can dispute that Matthew 18:20 is found in a church context (Mt.
-18:15-20).
+No one can dispute that Matthew 18:20 is found in a church context (Matthew 18:15-20).
 Even Direct Authority advocates admit that Matthew 18:19-20 is a church context, as they insist it refers to the constitution of a church.

 Neither does anyone dispute that this text sets forth the minimum number necessary to be an assembly.
-One person cannot be an assembly.
+One person cannot be an assembly, as the very term demands two or more ("two or three").